andikasagala/Drugs-And-Herbal/README.md

  <br> <br> <br>
 <h2>Warnings: </h2><br>
 -  Drugs and Herbal software only give you informations about legal drugs which approved by the Government.
 Any illegal drugs nor still in Science Laboratory Experiment drugs will not be listed<br>
 - Drugs and Herbal software is only a tool for your Mens sana in corpore sano (reference: https://en.wikipedia.org/wiki/Mens_sana_in_corpore_sano) guide.
-You can not use it as a 911/emergency alternative<br>
+You can not use it as a 911 ( ref: https://en.wikipedia.org/wiki/9-1-1 ) nor emergency alternative<br>